protonemedia/laravel-paddle/README.md

 php artisan vendor:publish --provider="ProtoneMedia\LaravelPaddle\LaravelPaddleServiceProvider"
 ```

-Set the vendor settings in your `.env` file:
+Set your [Vendor ID and Code](https://vendors.paddle.com/authentication) and the [Public Key](https://vendors.paddle.com/public-key) settings in your `.env` file or in the `config/paddle.php` file.
+The Public Key is used to verify incoming webhooks from Paddle.

 ```bash
 PADDLE_VENDOR_ID=123